 We pulled up in front of a dilapidated building on a busy street.
 A dank, unlit stairwell piled with rubbish and make-shift shelters led up to our guesthouse.

-Stepping inside the clean oasis of Golden Star Guest House, we had entered a sparkling refuge from the chaotic city.
+Stepping inside the clean oasis of our guest house, we had entered a sparkling refuge from the chaotic city.

-The twenty-minute walk to the restaurant was like nothing I have ever experienced before.
+The twenty-minute walk to the restaurant was like nothing I had ever experienced before.

 We constantly had to have our wits about us to avoid walking into someone and to sidestep the numerous giant holes in the footpath that were threatening a broken leg to those unfortunate enough to be distracted.